sinclairzx81/runtime-type-benchmarks/readme.md

 ### Results

 The following shows the comparative performance results for the `correct` dataset.
 Results show as estimated operations per second.
+You can visit the benchmark results [here](https://sinclairzx81.github.io/runtime-type-benchmarks/).

 ![](screenshot.png)